-• DiplIng.
+Dipling.
 M. Könnecke

-- Of all the workers dying from a workplace exposure, the majority were workers attempting to rescue others. - Many of them did not have the proper training, equipment, or support to perform the rescue, but felt a moral obligation. - If a worker is not trained to perform rescue, the worker should be trained not to attempt. - Operating loaders can be one of the most dangerous jobs a worker can have.
+- Of all the workers dying from a workplace exposure, the majority were workers attempting to rescue others. - Many of them did not have the proper training, equipment, or support to perform the rescue, but felt a moral obligation. - If a worker is not trained to perform rescue, the worker should be trained not to attempt. - Operating powered mobile equipment can be one of the most dangerous jobs a worker can have.